abdusco/abdus.dev/src/posts/getting-public-url-behind-reverse-proxy/getting-public-url-behind-reverse-proxy.md

 ---
-title: Getting public URL for an ASP.NET app behind reverse proxy
+title: Getting the public URL for an ASP.NET app behind a reverse proxy
-description: Detecting public URL for ASP.NET Core app inside a hosted service
+description: Detecting the public URL for ASP.NET Core app inside a hosted service
 tags:
   - post
   - aspnet